TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 - `column`: The column to pivot
 - `values`: The values to use for pivoting (one column is created for each value in `values`)
-- `alias`: Whether to create aliases for the resulting columns, defaults to true
+- `alias` (optional): Whether to create aliases for the resulting columns, defaults to true
 - `agg` (optional): The aggregation function to use, defaults to `SUM`
 - `cmp` (optional): The comparison operator to use for comparing the column values, defaults to `=`
 - `prefix` (optional): A prefix to use for all aliases